Dresel/RouteLocalization/Documentation/SelectingAndTranslatingRoutes.md

 2. Using fluent interfaces

 The more elegant solution for selecting routes would be via fluent interfaces.
-Foreach parameter there is a corresponding *For* function:
+For each parameter there is a corresponding *For* function:

     localization.ForCulture("de")
         .ForController<HomeController>()